ruby-amqp/rubybunny.info/articles/queues.md

 #### Consumer Tags

-`Bunny::Queue#subscribe` can take a consumer tag (any unique string) or let RabbitMQ generate one.
+`Bunny::Queue#subscribe` can take a `:consumer_tag` argument (any unique string) or let RabbitMQ generate one.

 #### Blocking or Non-Blocking Behavior

-It will also block the calling thread by default.
-To prevent this, pass `:block => false` to `Bunny::Queue#subscribe`.
-In Bunny 0.9 and later, network activity and dispatch of delivered messages to consumers happens in separate threads Bunny maintains internally, so it does not have to block the thread that calls `Bunny::Queue#subscribe`.
+The subscribe method will not block the calling thread by default.
+If you want to block, pass `:block => true` to `Bunny::Queue#subscribe`.
+In Bunny 0.9.0 and later, network activity and dispatch of delivered messages to consumers happens in separate threads that Bunny maintains internally, so it does not have to block the thread that calls `Bunny::Queue#subscribe`.
 However, it may be convenient to do so in long-running consumer applications.

 ### Accessing Message Properties (Metadata)

-The *message property* parameter in the example above provides access to message metadata and delivery information:
+The *properties* parameter in the example above provides access to message metadata and delivery information:

  * Message content type
  * Message content encoding